Gaillardia x grandiflora ‘Arizona Sun’

 (Gaillardia aristata x Gaillardia pulchella)

-Gaillardia x grandiflora Hort. ex Van Houtte is the correct and accepted scientific infraspecific name for this hybrid Gaillardia.
+Gaillardia x grandiflora Hort. ex Van Houtte is the accepted scientific infraspecific name for this hybrid Gaillardia.
 It was named and described by Louis Van Houtte in Journal Général d’Horticulture in 1857.

-Gaillardia aristata Pursh is the correct and accepted scientific name of this perennial species of Gaillardia.
+Gaillardia aristata Pursh is the accepted scientific name of this perennial species of Gaillardia.
 It was named and first described by Frederick Traugott Pursch in Flora Americae Septentrionalis in 1814.

 The genus, Gaillardia Foug., was also named and described by Auguste Denis Fougeroux de Bondaroy in Histoire de l’académie Royale des Sciences in 1786.

-Plants of the World Online by Kew still lists 21 accepted species in the genus Gaillardia (as of 1-24-21 when I am updating this page).
-It is a member of the plant family Asteraceae with 1,680 genera.
-Those numbers could change as updates are made.
+As of 11-26-22 when this page was last updated, Plants of the World Online by Kew lists 21 accepted species in the genus Gaillardia.
+It is a member of the plant family Asteraceae with 1,689 genera.
+Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.